CRSE Project and Communities of Practice

 For More Information

-If you are interested in joining a CRSE community of practice or would otherwise like to get involved, please contact Project Coordinator Luca Poxon at .
+If you are interested in learning more about the project or collaborating to support CRSE, please contact Project Coordinator Luca Poxon at